90 minutes / 2004

 LEST WE FORGET

 The Remembrance Day phrase “Lest we forget” speaks to how we must learn from the past.
-The value in this film – the reason it is a must-see – is precisely because the evil it uncovers is not at all dissimilar from the sort we see today.
+The value in this film – the reason it is a must-see – is precisely because the evil it uncovers is not at all dissimilar to the sort we see today.

 Long before orders were given to deport Dutch Jews, they were excluded from government jobs.
 Then they were kicked out of public schools, and a few months later they were ordered to publicly identify themselves by sewing a Star of David on their coats.
 It continued step by step.